Learn to Live with Some People and Survive without Others

-In life it’s always hard to deal with the people you don’t exactly hit it off with, but there’s an even more difficult test: living without the people you love.
+In life, it’s always hard to deal with the people you don’t exactly hit it off with.
+However, there’s an even more difficult test: Living without the people you love.

-Parents, partners, friends…they step off the train of your life leaving an empty space that’s hard to cope with.
-But the important thing is that you learn to overcome this loss.
+Parents, partners, friends… They step off the train of your life leaving an empty space that’s hard to cope with.
+We feel pain and mourn the loss.

 It is a natural process that, irremediably, is part of this journey through life.
 With time, we may come to understand that this will be a frequent occurrence, even if it causes us suffering and is beyond our control.